 If your PayPal account is set up in any currency other than Euro please make sure it is set up to receive foreign currency.
 You will find this setting in your Paypal profile.
 You will need to click on Settings, Selling Preferences, Getting Paid and Managing Risks, Bloc Payments.
 In Bloc Payments you will see an option for Payment Receiving Preferences, please select “Yes, accept and convert”.

-It normally takes 2-3 days before the money reaches your account.
+It normally takes 3-5 business days before the money reaches your account.